-To the best of our knowledge, the present work is the first to apply the framework of coordination through actions to the problem of distributed resource allocation in wireless networks.
-More specifically, the application developed in this paper is a problem of distributed power control for an interference channel, and for the multiple-access channel as a specific instance.
-A substantial line of works in the literature of distributed power control exploits game-theoretic tools to design power control schemes and to analyze their performance.
-One of such schemes is the iterative water-filling algorithm~\cite{yu-jsac-2002}, which is a special instance of the best-response dynamics (BRD), and is applied over a time horizon over which the wireless channel state is constant.
+To the best of our knowledge, the present work is the first to exploit coordination via actions for distributed resource allocation in wireless networks, and specifically here for distributed power control over an interference channel and multiple-access channels.
+Much of the distributed power control literature studies the performance of power control schemes using game-theoretic tools.
+One example is the iterative water-filling algorithm~\cite{yu-jsac-2002}, which is an instance of best-response dynamics (BRD), and is applied over a time horizon over which the wireless channel state is constant.
 One of the main drawbacks of the various implementations of the BRD for power control problems, see \eg~\cite{lasaulce-book-2011,zappone-comlett-2011,bacci-tsp-2013}, is that they tend to converge to \ac{NPC} policies.
 The latter are typically Pareto-inefficient, meaning that there exist some schemes \tc{black}{that} would allow all the agents to improve their individual utility \ac{wrt} the \ac{NPC} policies.
 Another drawback is that such iterative schemes do not always converge.
-Only sufficient conditions for convergence are available, see \eg~\cite{scutari-tsp-2009} for the case of multiple input multiple output (MIMO) interference channels, and those conditions are sometimes very restrictive and even met with probability zero for some important special cases such as the parallel multiple-access channels~\cite{mertikopoulos-jsac-2012}.
-In contrast, one of the main benefits of \emph{coded power control}, which we develop in Section~\ref{sec:coded-power-control}, is precisely to obtain efficient operating points for the network.
+Only restrictive sufficient conditions for convergence are known, see \eg~\cite{scutari-tsp-2009} for the case of multiple input multiple output (MIMO) interference channels, and are met with probability zero for some special cases such as the parallel multiple-access channels~\cite{mertikopoulos-jsac-2012}.
+In contrast, one of the main benefits of \emph{coded power control} developed in Section~\ref{sec:coded-power-control} is precisely to obtain efficient operating points for the network.